mactaggart/goose/README.md

 ### Goals of this fork

+`github.com/mactaggart/goose` is a fork of `github.com/pressly/goose` with the following changes:
+- ability to migrate multiple sqlite databases from single binary.

 `github.com/pressly/goose` is a fork of `bitbucket.org/liamstask/goose` with the following changes:
 - No config files
 - [Default goose binary](./cmd/goose/main.go) can migrate SQL files only